alexk99/the_router/conf_options.md

 Note:
 Lcore 0 will be used for TheRouter's control plane task and can be shared with any linux tasks.
 The other cores will be used in TheRouter's data plane process.
 You should isolate them during the linux starup process by using linux kernel command line parameters isolcpus.
-Otherwise due the context switching performance of TheRouter's working threads could be very low.
+Otherwise, performance of TheRouter's working threads could be very low due the context switching.

 ## Configuration file options